The Sustainable Safari at Jabulani ~ World Water Day

 Wildlife & the Waterhole

-There are many waterholes in the reserve for the natural capturing of rain water.
-These waterholes supply drinking water for various animals on the reserve who come to drink at its edges.
+There are many waterholes in the reserve, which capture rain water naturally.
+These waterholes supply drinking water for various animals on the reserve who come to drink at their edges.

 The impala, zebra, giraffe, the leopard, lion, buffalo, the elephant, wild dog, hyena… all the wild animals are provided for, as the rain water collects at the catchment areas.